sundials-codes/sundials-manyvector-demo/README.md

   make install
 ```

-The test executables and input files are installed in the member work space for
+The test executables and input files are installed under the `sundials-demo`
-the Summit project ID given by `[projid]`.
+directory in the member work space for the Summit project ID `[projid]`.

 **Note:** In this example, since the environment was configured using the Summit
 setup script, the values for `SUNDIALS_ROOT`, `RAJA_ROOT`, and `HDF5_ROOT` can